 So you have decided that acupuncture is for you!
 Amazing!
 Now how to find a reputable acupuncturist?
-What do you need to know about choosing an acupuncturist for you?
-Where do you find the best acupuncturist in Melbourne (or where ever you live)?
 What are the essential criteria to consider in choosing from potential acupuncturists?
+Where do you look to find the best acupuncturist in Melbourne (or where ever you live)?

 Australian acupuncturists must be registered with AHPRA (Australian Health Practitioner Registration Agency).
 An acupuncturists registration status can be checked online here